dtchepak/davesquared.net/source/_posts/2012-02-05-folds-pt1-from-recursion-to-folds.markdown

 layout: post
 title: "Folds Pt 1: From recursion to folds"
 date: 2012-02-05 00:08
+updated: 2012-02-05 17:24
 comments: true
 categories: ["haskell", "functional programming", "+folds"]
 ---

 I've recently been trying to [learn some functional programming](http://learnyouahaskell.com/), and one of the first things to trip me up was the idea of _folds_.
+Folds crop up all over the place in both functional and imperative languages, so they're worth understanding.
 At their simplest, folds seem to be a short-hand for defining recursions over lists, but I find I start getting lost somewhere between fold types and optimising for languages with lazy evaluation.

 This [series on folds](/categories/-folds) is my attempt to pull together the little bits and pieces I've managed to pick up into a form I can understand.
 If you're not familiar with folds, hopefully it will help get you started.
 If you already know about folds then you probably won't get much out of this, but if you do read through it I'd love to get corrections via the comments or via email so I can update the post.